 Families invest significant time and resources when choosing a nursing home for an elderly loved one or another family member who cannot live independently.
 These facilities (including retirement homes and long-term hospital stays) provide essential care to people who, due to advanced age or disability, are unable to fully care for themselves.
-When we entrust our loved ones to a nursing home, we feel a strong sense of safety and security in knowing they are being closely and competently monitored and all of their needs are being met.
-When seriously harmful neglect or abuse occurs, that trust is broken.
-For both the victim and the family, the results can be devastating.
+When we entrust our loved ones to a nursing home, we feel a strong sense of safety and security in knowing they are being closely and competently monitored and that all of their needs are being met.
+When loved ones suffer from neglect or abuse, that trust is broken.
+The results can be devastating for both the victim and the family.

 Nursing Home Lawsuit

 Have you, your mom or dad, or a loved one suffered the effects of poor care in a Nursing Home?

 If you have, then contact us to find out if we can help you.
 You may be able to join a class action or a mass tort against these homes, possibly entitling you to damages under one of these proceedings.